olehsekirkin/Summarizer/README.md

 # What I Learned

-This being my very first personal project, I learned A LOT:

 - Web Scraping
 - File manipulation in Python
 - Understanding HTML
 - Working with libraries like BeautifulSoup, requests, pandas, reportlabs
 - API's: their purpose, functionality, and how to use them
-- Developing the right mindset (and not going crazy)

 # What's left to be done